padrig64/MultitouchFramework/README.md

 GestureEngine
 =============

-Java gesture engine for multitouch-based applications.
+Java framework for handling multi-touch input and recognizing gestures.